 Use this parameter to include all records in the result, including the deleted records.
 This parameter has the options listed in the following table.

-The source object or statement is available in the data flow properties list.
+The Object, ObjectFilter or Statement parameters are available for setup in the data flow properties list.
 Follow these steps to set up an expression: